Find out how these two investing techniques—one classic, one contemporary—compare.

 - Ease of use.
 It’s easy to set up recurring or automatic contributions (and take advantage of dollar-cost averaging).

-- Keeps you on track.
+- Designed to keep you on track.
 The system will monitor your portfolio and rebalance it to your recommended asset allocation so it stays aligned with your investment goals.

 - Tax efficiency.
 For taxable accounts—i.e., a regular investment account versus a tax-advantaged retirement account—the technology can help manage your gains and losses tax-efficiently, too.